DzidediSenaya/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 if the number is 0: is zero
-if the number is less than 0: is negative followed by a new line guillaume@ubuntu:~/0x01$ ./0-positive_or_negative.py -4 is negative guillaume@ubuntu:~/0x01$ ./0-positive_or_negative.py
+if the number is less than 0: is negative followed by a new line
-0 is zero
-guillaume@ubuntu:~/0x01$ ./0-positive_or_negative.py
--3 is negative
-guillaume@ubuntu:~/0x01$ ./0-positive_or_negative.py
--10 is negative
-guillaume@ubuntu:~/0x01$ ./0-positive_or_negative.py
-10 is positive
-guillaume@ubuntu:~/0x01$ ./0-positive_or_negative.py
--5 is negative
-guillaume@ubuntu:~/0x01$ ./0-positive_or_negative.py
-6 is positive
-guillaume@ubuntu:~/0x01$ ./0-positive_or_negative.py
-7 is positive
-guillaume@ubuntu:~/0x01$ ./0-positive_or_negative.py
-5 is positive
-guillaume@ubuntu:~/0x01$
-Repo:

-GitHub repository: alx-higher_level_programming
-Directory: 0x01-python-if_else_loops_functions
-File: 0-positive_or_negative.py

 1. The last digit
 mandatory
 This program will assign a random signed number to the variable number each time it is executed.
 Complete the source code in order to print the last digit of the number stored in the variable number.

 You can find the source code here
 The variable number will store a different value every time you will run this program You don’t have to understand what import, random.randint do.
 Please do not touch this code.
 This line should not change: number = random.randint(-10000, 10000)
 The output of the program should be:
 The string Last digit of, followed by the number, followed by